 Questioning your degree of self-awareness is the first step.
 Realize your beliefs are separate from what you actually know and don’t take your own thoughts too seriously.
 Taking responsibility, not getting hurt when others lash out from ignorance, and considering the impact of your words/actions on others are some of the many ways to know if you are self-aware.

 There are two types of self-awareness.
-One, embodied self-awareness, is when one is aware of their inner states such as impulses, emotions, and states that are difficult to sum up with words.
+Embodied self-awareness is when one is aware of their inner states such as impulses, emotions, and states that are difficult to sum up with words.
 Another type of self-awareness is conceptual and it involves the judgements, thoughts, and feelings we have that we can put into words very easily.